derekburgess/jaws/docs/architecture.md

 beside the contracts because service unit tests need the same lightweight install boundary.

 `jaws.services` contains deterministic use-case coordination over inward ports.
-Retention planning is the first enforced service: it consumes typed policies and profile summaries, produces a mutation-free dry-run plan, and applies only an unchanged exact plan.
-It does not import Neo4j, configuration, CLI, or reporting code.
+Retention planning consumes typed policies and profile summaries, produces a mutation-free dry-run plan, and applies only an unchanged exact plan.
+Evidence transfer consumes typed snapshots, builds checksummed bundles, and imports only into an unchanged compatible empty target.
+The service layer does not import Neo4j, configuration, CLI, filesystem, or reporting code.

 `jaws.storage` is an outer infrastructure package.
 It depends inward on domain and port contracts; its repository adapters accept driver-compatible objects without importing the